NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Troubles in Otari/Kurnugian Jackal.md

     desc: "DC 21, attack +13; __3rd __ (1 slots) _[[Spells/Paralyze|Paralyze]]_; __2nd __ (2 slots) _[[Spells/Laughing Fit|Hideous Laughter]]_, _[[Spells/See the Unseen|See Invisibility]]_; __1st __ (2 slots) _[[Spells/Charm|Charm]]_, _[[Spells/Grim Tendrils|Grim Tendrils]]_"

   - name: "Hypnotic Stare"
     desc: "`pf2:1` (concentrate,divine,mental,visual) The Kurnugian jackal opens their third eye to look at a target within 30 feet that can see the jackal.
 That target takes a -2 penalty to Will saving throws until the end of the Kurnugian jackal's next turn.
 The Kurnugian jackal can maintain this stare against only one opponent at a time; if the jackal uses it on a second target, it ends for the first target.
-The jackal can dismiss it as a free action and use their Remove Memory ability if they so choose.\n[[Bestiary Effects/Effect_ Hypnotic Stare|Effect: Hypnotic Stare]]"
+The jackal can dismiss it as a free action and use their Remove Memory ability if they so choose.\n\n[[Bestiary Effects/Effect_ Hypnotic Stare|Effect: Hypnotic Stare]]"

   - name: "Remove Memory"
     desc: " (concentrate,divine,mental) The Kurnugian ends their Hypnotic Stare ability early, and just before this happens, the target must succeed at a DC 24 Will check saving throw or forget any hostile activities the Kurnugian jackal performed against it."